 A possible starting discussion: If time permits, teacher can start the discussion about image formation with the following two questions.
 These questions can help bring out some deeper alternate conceptions among students regarding nature of light and help them better understand the optics of pinhole camera.

 - QT1.
 What do you think happens when we see an object with our eye?
-Can you explain? i) Light goes from our eyes and hits the object? - OR
+Can you explain? - i) Light goes from our eyes and hits the object?
+OR - ii) Light from the object reaches our eyes?